Implementing Exponential Backoff for Serial Timeout Handling

 class SerialTimeoutError(Exception):

-"""Raised when cumulative backoff exceeds total_timeout or max_attempts."""
+"""Raised when cumulative backoff exceeds total_timeout or max_attempts is hit."""

 @dataclass(frozen=True)